SamuelFarrel/os232/links.md

 3. [Cleaning and Deleting in Linux](https://www.freecodecamp.org/news/how-to-delete-a-file-or-directory-in-linux/) - A good article that helps you understand deleting prompt in Linux for cleaning a directory
 4. [Linux from Scratch BOOK](https://www.linuxfromscratch.org/lfs/view/12.0/) - Book to guide your Linux from scratch
 5. [Video Version of the Guide](https://www.youtube.com/playlist?list=PLyc5xVO2uDsA5QPbtj_eYU8J0qrvU6315) - A video version for Linux from scratch guide, helps you understand the steps even better

+## WEEK 9
+1. [Mass-Storage Structure in Operating System](https://www.javatpoint.com/mass-storage-structure-in-operating-systems) - A good article that talks about this week topic, mass storage in OS.
+The article discusses about every mass storage device in detail and give us the understanding about the difference of primary and secondary memory.
+2. [Mass-Storage Structure (2)](https://www.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/10_MassStorage.html) - Another good article for refrence that discusses about the topic in depth and conceptually.
+3. [How to: Chroot](https://www.howtogeek.com/441534/how-to-use-the-chroot-command-on-linux/) - Helps you to understand more about Chroot and how to use it in linux, also helps you finish some part of the Linux from scratch assignment.
+4. [Linux from Scratch Chapter 6-7](https://www.linuxfromscratch.org/lfs/view/12.0/chapter06/introduction.html) - Book to guide your Linux from scratch this week (Ch.6-7)
+5. [Video Guide for Chapter 6-7](https://www.youtube.com/watch?v=D_N1kQPsQEk&list=PLyc5xVO2uDsA5QPbtj_eYU8J0qrvU6315&index=9) - A video version for Linux from scratch guide for chapter 6-7, helps you understand the steps even better